HakimiX/BusinessIntelligence/Assignment6/Assignment6.md

 ## Part 1

 Compared to last assignment, the added variable decreases the absolute error.
 87% difference in training data and 79% difference in testing data.
 RMSE is not average error, it's the square root of the average of squared errors, thus confounding information about the average error with additional information concerning variation in the errors.
+The third dimension (submitted posts) offers a better overall relation.

 Last Assignment MAE